Tyler-pierce/simplestatex/README.md

 {:ok, %SimpleStatEx.SimpleStat{ ... }}
 ```

-The allowed atoms for time periods are in the documentation.
+The currently allowed atoms for time periods are :minute, :second, :hourly, :daily, :weekly, :monthly, :yearly.

 You can also save to memory easily by making use of the piping convenience function (make sure to do optional setup):